Blatant hypocrisy! Liberal democrats

 This is especially important for deprived children in Britain’s left-behind post-industrial areas, such as the remote Furness peninsula.

 The political situation behind this closure is depressing.
 The local authority is Westmorland and Furness Council.
-The authority came into existence rather inauspiciously on April fool’s day 2023, and things have not worked out well, primarily because Westmorland and Furness are very different areas historically, culturally and politically.
+The authority came into existence in 2023, and things have not worked out well, primarily because Westmorland and Furness are very different areas historically, culturally and politically.

 Westmorland is the dominant power with an electorate composed of the prosperous rural middle class, who predominantly vote Liberal Democrat.
 Westmorland’s road and rail communications are good, whereas the Furness peninsula’s communications are poor.